bjmt/universalmotif/README.md

   - I have tests for `read_motifs`, `convert_type`, and `create_motif`;
     but I'm unsure as to whether I should write tests for `convert_motifs` considering it would require the respective packages being loaded..
+        + edit: `testthat` can allow for tests not to be run via `R CMD CHECK`
   - add `GRanges` objects and BED format compatibility (i.e. going straight from these formats to MEME)
   - motif similarity clustering + heatmap generation
       + combine `PWMSimilarity`, `outer` and `pheatmap`
+  - get rid of filter functionality in read functions, leave that to `filter_motifs`